How to Spend ONE DAY in Kyoto: 1 Day Kyoto Itinerary

 At the bottom of Mt Owawa is the Higashiyama area.
 There are a couple of landmarks here that you can visit if you have a little extra time after visiting Kiyomizu-dera.

-• Sannen-zaka and Ninen-zaka - A scenic shopping slope on a hill with a great view of Yasaka Pagoda.
-You can grab snacks, visit the Porter stand, and browse around here.
+- Sannen-zaka and Ninen-zaka - A scenic shopping slope on a hill with a great view of Yasaka Pagoda.
+You can grab snacks, visit the Porter stand, and and browse the boutiques.

-• Sanjusangendo Temple - An unassuming temple from the outside, inside you’ll be stunned to find 1,001 golden statues of Kannon, known as the goddess of mercy.
+- Sanjusangendo Temple - This small temple is actually packed full with 1,001 golden statues of Kannon, AKA the goddess of mercy.

 Evening - Gion District Geisha Tour